 More information can be found in the Get Clicky Privacy terms.

-We use Salesforce to manage our email campaigns as well our CRM systems.
-Additionally we use Salesforce DMP as our data management platform.
+We use Salesforce to manage our email campaigns as well as our CRM systems.
+We use Salesforce DMP as our data management platform.
 It is used to help us better understand our audience and to serve more relevant advertising based on your browsing activity.

 GSMA uses a Twitter ‘badge’ and ‘button’ as a quick way for users to post information, articles or stories from our sites to their Twitter account.
 Using this function requires the user to enter their twitter account details, but neither this, nor any other personal information is collected by GSMA in this process.

 Facebook social plugins are things like the Like button, the Share button, comments and other tools that let you share your experience off of Facebook with your friends and others on Facebook.